 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-Key audit matters for the Group's financial statements are stated as follows:
+We have determined the matter described below to be the key audit matter to be communicated in our report.